Four Lectures on Analytic Solutions in Open String Field Theory

 \section{Introduction}

-\subsection{First Look}
+\subsection{First look}

-We begin by outlining, at a very crude level, the kind of theory we are dealing with.
 Open bosonic SFT is the field theory of fluctuations of a D-brane in bosonic string theory.
 The fluctuations of a D-brane are characterized by the open strings which attach to that D-brane.

 Consider for example a D$p$-brane in bosonic string theory.
 An open string attached to this D$p$-brane can mimic an infinite variety of particle states, depending on how the string vibrates.
-The lowest modes of vibration give you a spin $0$ tachyon, a $p+1$-dimensional spin 1 photon, and $25-p$ massless spin $0$ particles, where $25+1=26$ is the dimension of spacetime in bosonic string theory.
+The lowest modes of vibration give a spin $0$ tachyon, a $p+1$-dimensional spin 1 photon, and $25-p$ massless spin $0$ particles, where $25+1=26$ is the dimension of spacetime in bosonic string theory.
 The higher vibrations give an infinite tower of massive particle states of higher spin.
 We can easily infer what kind of fields should enter the SFT Lagrangian to create this spectrum of particle states: